Revised and updated June 17, 2018

 Harris adds, “What if the laws of nature allow for different and seemingly antithetical peaks on the moral landscape?
 What if there is a possible world in which the Golden Rule has become an unshakable instinct, while there is another world of equivalent happiness where the inhabitants reflexively violate it?
 Perhaps this is a world of perfectly matched sadists and masochists.
 Let’s assume that in this world every person can be paired, one-for-one, with the saints in the first world, and while they are different in every other way, these pairs are identical in every way relevant to their well-being.
 Stipulating all these things, the consequentialist would be forced to say that these worlds are morally equivalent.
 Is this a problem?
 I don’t think so.
 The problem lies in how many details we have been forced to ignore in the process of getting to this point.”

-His views are consistent with dualism, which is embraced in pantheism and the philosophy of yin and yang.
+His views call to mind dualism, which is embraced in pantheism and the philosophy of yin and yang.
 As C.S.
 Lewis (1952, pp. 44-46) states, “If dualism is true, then the bad Power must be a being who likes badness for its own sake.
 But in reality, we have no experience of anyone liking badness just because it is bad.
 The nearest we can get to it is in cruelty.
 But in real life people are cruel for one of two reasons – either because they are sadists, that is, because they have a sexual perversion which makes cruelty a cause of sensual pleasure to them, or else for the sake of something they are going to get out of it – money, power, or safety…Wickedness, when you examine it, turns out to be the pursuit of some good in the wrong way.
 You can be good for the mere sake of goodness: you cannot be bad for the mere sake of badness…All the things which enable a bad man to be effectively bad are in themselves good things – resolution, cleverness, good looks, existence itself.
 That is why dualism, in a strict sense, will not work… Christianity agrees with dualism that this universe is at war.
 But it does not think this is a war between independent powers.
 It thinks this is a civil war, a rebellion, and that we are living in a part of the universe occupied by the rebel.”

 Thank you for investing the time.